Helperbird/website/src/pages/help/features/how-to-set-the-paragraph-width-on-any-page.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Set the  Paragraph Width with Helperbird
+title: How to Adjust Paragraph Width on Websites
 description:
-  Learn how to adjust paragraph width on any webpage using Helperbird.
-This guide helps you customize text layout to create a more comfortable reading experience.
+  Learn how to adjust paragraph width on web pages using Helperbird for a more comfortable reading experience.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, paragraph width, text width, reading width

-youtubeId: vwT8SAJfU3E
-cardTitle: Paragraph Widths
-featureDescription:
-  Learn how to adjust paragraph width on any webpage using Helperbird.
-This guide helps you customize text layout to create a more comfortable reading experience.
-date: 2022-02-10
+url: help/how-to-set-the-paragraph-width-on-any-page/
+permalink: help/how-to-set-the-paragraph-width-on-any-page/
+name: Helperbird Staff
 headerTags:
   [
-    {
-      tag: 'how-to-adjust-paragraph-width-in-helperbird',
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
+    { tag: 'step-2-go-to-reading-options', title: 'Step 2: Go to Reading Options' },
-      title: 'How to Adjust Paragraph Width in Helperbird' },
+    { tag: 'step-3-adjust-paragraph-width', title: 'Step 3: Adjust Paragraph Width' },
-    { tag: 'open-helperbird', title: 'Open Helperbird' }, { tag: 'find-paragraph-width', title: 'Find Paragraph Width' }, { tag: 'turn-on-paragraph-width', title: 'Turn On Paragraph Width' }, { tag: 'adjust-the-width', title: 'Adjust the Width' }, { tag: 'enjoy-your-customized-layout', title: 'Enjoy Your Customized Layout' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-set-the-paragraph-width-on-any-page/
-permalink: help/how-to-set-the-paragraph-width-on-any-page/
+img: assets/images2/uploads/add-a-heading.png
+date: 2022-02-10
+youtubeId: vwT8SAJfU3E
+cardTitle: Paragraph Widths
+featureDescription:
+  Learn how to adjust paragraph width on web pages using Helperbird for a more comfortable reading experience.
+footer: true
+header: true
 ---

-## How to Set the Paragraph Width with Helperbird

-With Helperbird, you can easily tweak the width of paragraphs on any webpage to make reading more comfortable for you.

-### 1. Open Helperbird

-First, click the Helperbird icon in your browser's toolbar to open the menu.

-### 2. Find Paragraph Width

-Use the search bar in the Helperbird menu to quickly find the **Paragraph Width** option.

-### 3. Turn On Paragraph Width

-Flip the switch next to **Paragraph Width** to turn it on.

-### 4. Adjust the Width

-Once the feature is on, you’ll see a slider.
-Move it left to make the paragraphs narrower or right to make them wider—whatever feels best for you.

-### 5. Enjoy Your Customized Layout

-Now, kick back and enjoy reading with paragraphs set to the width that’s just right for you.
+Adjusting paragraph width helps you focus on text by narrowing or widening how much content appears on each line, making reading feel more natural.

 ---

+## Step 1: Open Helperbird

+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

+---

+## Step 2: Go to Reading Options

+In the list of tools, find **Reading Options** and click the open icon next to it.

+---

+## Step 3: Adjust Paragraph Width

+In the Reading Options panel:
+1. Go to the **Border** tab.
+2. Toggle **Width** **on**.
+3. Use the **slider** to adjust the width—slide left to narrow paragraphs or right to widen them until it feels just right.

+**Tip:** Try setting paragraphs to around 60-80% width for easier eye tracking and less strain during long reading sessions.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you run into any issues or have questions, just reach out to our friendly [Helperbird support team](/support/), and we’ll get you sorted in no time.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.